Jimmy-Lo/English_Writing/README.md

 2. It turns out to have far-reaching ramifications.
 3. President Xi has his sea legs while Trump not.
 4. Only with the advent of public-key techniques did the use of cryptography spread to the masses.
+5. Alice can widely disseminate her public key by, say, publishing it on her webpage, putting it on her business cards, or placing it in a public directory.